Nearata/flarum-ext-embed-twitch/README.md

 ## License

 Distributed under the MIT license.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENSE) for details.